José Barrionuevo: Controversy

-On 24 January 1996, he and his former deputy Rafael Vera were found guilty and sentenced to ten years in prison on charges of their involvement in a "dirty war" against ETA.
+On 24 January 1996, he and his former deputy Rafael Vera were found guilty and sentenced to ten years in prison on charges of their involvement in a "Dirty War" against the ETA.
 They were imprisoned on 29 July 1998.
 Therefore, their memberships to the GAL was legally established.
-However, they have denied the charges and were pardoned in 2001 after spending more than one year in prison.
+However, they have denied the charges, but in 2022 admitted to having ordered the release of Segundo Marey, kidnapped by GAL police operatives under his command.

-In September 2001 Barrionuevo was again tried for his misuse of the public funds which occurred in 1993.
+Barrionuevo and Vera were accompanied and hugged by González on their way to prison, where they served a three-month term.
+They were pardoned in 2001.
+In September 2001 Barrionuevo was again tried for his misuse the public funds which occurred in 1993.
 José Luis Corcuera, who succeeded him as interior minister, was also tried with him.
 Both were found innocent of embezzlement charges in January 2002.

 Personal life

 Barrionuevo is married and has three children.